 However, everyone is different, and medically we can’t say what a “safe” amount of alcohol is.
 Some people develop alcohol-associated hepatitis and cirrhosis from seemingly insignificant quantities of alcohol.

 Symptoms and Causes

-What are the symptoms of alcoholic hepatitis?
+What are the signs and symptoms of alcohol-induced hepatitis?

 Diagnosis and Tests

-How is alcoholic hepatitis diagnosed?
+How is alcohol-induced hepatitis diagnosed?

 Management and Treatment

-How is alcoholic hepatitis treated?
+How is alcohol-induced hepatitis treated?

 Outlook / Prognosis

 If it’s not too far advanced, alcohol-induced hepatitis can be reversed by quitting alcohol.
 Those who don’t quit will continue to progress toward cirrhosis and liver failure.
 Existing scar tissue in your liver can’t be reversed, but you can still prevent further damage and preserve the rest of your liver by quitting.
 You have to quit completely, and forever, but you can recover.